softwaremill/akka-http-session/README.md

 If you'd like to implement persistent, "remember-me" sessions, you should use `refreshable` instead of `oneOff` sessions.
 This is especially useful in mobile applications, where you log in once, and the session is remembered for a long time.
-Make sure to adjust the `akka.http.session.refresh-token.max-age` config option appropriately (defaults to 1 month)!
+Make sure to adjust the `pekko.http.session.refresh-token.max-age` config option appropriately (defaults to 1 month)!

 You can dynamically decide, basing on the request properties (e.g. a query parameter), if a session should be